 On the premise that the city 'where their Lord was crucified' is indeed the literal and historical Jerusalem (as argued above in the Introduction), the immediate task is to understand why this city is now referred to as the 'Great City', and not as the 'Holy City' as before (Rev 11,2).
-This is particularly important because 'Great City' is a title elsewhere reserved for Babylon (Rev 17,18; 18,10.16.18.19.21)-the wealthy and powerful city that is supported by the Beast (Rev 17,7), from under the waters,29 in a way that determines her worldly authority and greatness (Rev 17,18).
-It can therefore be inferred that, as in the case of Babylon, the title 'Great City' signifies a close and dependent relationship with the Beast.
-Following the ascension and revelation of the Beast, in Jerusalem, to kill the two witnesses (Rev 11,7), the transfer of this title from Babylon to Jerusalem implies nothing less than a transfer of the Beast's personal concern and support to that city.
-So at this point in the prophecy, Jerusalem becomes the Great City, because the Beast chooses to associate himself with this city in a special way.30
+This is particularly important because 'Great City' is a title elsewhere reserved for Babylon (Rev 17,18; 18,10.16.18.19.21) - the wealthy and powerful city that is supported by the beast (Rev 17,7), from under the waters,30 in a way that contributes to her worldly authority and success (Rev 17,18).
+It can therefore be inferred that, as in the case of Babylon, the title 'Great City' signifies an intimate and supportive relationship with the beast.
+Following the ascension and revelation of the beast, in Jerusalem, to kill the two witnesses (Rev 11,7), the transfer of this title from Babylon to Jerusalem implies nothing less than a transfer of the beast's personal concern and support to that city.
+So at this point in the